Pieter Pourbus

 Pieter Jansz.
 Pourbus (c.
 1523–1584) was a Flemish Renaissance painter, draftsman, engineer and cartographer who was active in Bruges during the 16th century.
 He is known primarily for his religious and portrait paintings.

-Life

-Birth and origin

 Pieter Pourbus was born in Gouda in 1523 or 1524.
 He moved to Bruges at the age of 20.
 Very little is known of his childhood and youth while living in Gouda; contemporary artists such as Karel Van Mander only make a brief mention of his origins in the city.